TheC00lestK1dd/TheC00lestK1dd/README.md

 you can come to me for comfort / someone to listen to your vents ,, I want to be somebody people can rely on and find comfort in !!
 I'm aspiring to the medical field as a therapist or culinary arts as a baker ..

-please do not abuse the fact that I am willing to help / listen to your vents , it can quickly burn me out of social interaction and even empathy for others . also , don't expect explicit help from me; sometimes I am not sure what to say or how to help and can only listen or even do something with you , like play games together !
+please do not abuse the fact that I am willing to help / listen to your vents , it can quickly burn me out of social interaction and even empathy for you or others . also , don't expect explicit help from me; sometimes I am not sure what to say or how to help and can only listen or even do something with you , like play games together !

 I do not have a dni list .
 I will block you if I please !! but with that being said ,, it should be at least some common sense about the types of people I don't want interacting with me ..